CentreForUltrasonicEngineering/cueBeam_EngD/README.md

     	out(pixel)=abs(pressure);  % store absolute value
     end for each pixel

+## Python version:
+The work has just started.

+## MATLAB/CUDA Version (pre-2017):

-## Preparation
+### Preparation

 The following inputs are required:

-1. Locations of the centre of radiating elements -x,y,z.
+1. Locations(coordinates) of the centre of radiating elements -x,y,z.
 2. 'steering vector' - a complex number describing amplitude and phase of radiation for each element.
 The size of the SVect must be n*1
 3. Wavenumber k in the medium (single frequency only)
 4. Description of the location of the field probing points.
 There are two versions for this: planar and spherical.
-The planar is called XZ (planar sampling space along XZ plane) and the spherical is called Lambert, for it uses equi-areal azimuthal sampling of hemisphere.
+The planar is called XZ (planar sampling space along XZ plane), and the spherical is called Lambert, for it uses the equal-area azimuthal sampling of a hemisphere.

  These inputs should be packed into a n*6 matrix

     tx=[elemX elemY elemZ zeros() abs(SVect(:)) angle(SVect(:))];
+​

-## Planar sampling version
+### Planar sampling version

-For XZ sampling, the sampling points (where pressure is calculated) is always a regular grid described by:  (x0,y0,z0) - location of a corner of the grid; (dx,dy,dz) - distance between points, and (nx,ny,nz) : number of points in each direction.  ny=1 always in this implementation.
+For XZ sampling, the sampling points (where pressure is calculated) is always a regular grid described by:
+* (x0,y0,z0) - location of a corner of the grid;
+* (dx,dy,dz) - distance between points, and
+* (nx,ny,nz) : number of points in each direction.

+ny=1 always in this implementation.

 The way to call the calculation function is:

 	img_xz = cueBeam_xz(tx',k,x0,y0,z0,nx,ny,nz,dx,dy,dz);

-Note that all inputs must be of class single. (default for Matlab is double, so conversion is needed).
+Note that all inputs must be of a class single. (default for Matlab is double, so conversion is needed).
 This is both for speed and compatibility with early CUDA cards.
-No ill conditioned math is involved so single precision numbers deliver approximately 80dB of precision.
+No ill-conditioned math is involved, so single precision numbers deliver approximately 80dB of accuracy.

 ![space](cueBeam_XZ_space.png)

 > Figure 1.
 Scene setting for cueBEAM.
-Green: element locations(actually, points); red cross: "probe points" where field is calculated.
-Note that this is an old version of the figure and the default probing points are XZ only.(**todo: create updated image showing correct XZ plane!**)
+Green: element locations(actually, points); red cross: "probe points" where the field is calculated.
+Note that this is an old version of the figure and the default probing points are XZ only.(** to do: create updated image showing correct XZ plane!**)

-## Hemisphere sampling version
+### Hemisphere sampling version

 For beamsim Lambert the calling convention is simpler: